opencord/cord-tester/docs/qa_testsetup.md

 ## Configure Automation Framework

-* When the POD/Cord-in-a-Box is installed, cord-tester repo is downloaded on the head node at `/opt/cord/test` directory
+* Tests can be run directly from your local machine or from a different VM by exporting the configuration file for the target CORD servers.

-* Tests can be run directly from the headnode or from a different VM then it can be done using the following command:
+* Download the `cord-tester` repo using the following command:

   ```bash
   git clone https://gerrit.opencord.org/cord-tester